Humanitarian Studies (M.S.)

 URST 5900 | Global Cities | 3 |

-Livelihoods and Institutions concentration
+Livelihoods and Institutions Area

-Courses in this concentration area examine humanitarian response through a macro-structural lens, incorporating global processes and a critical exploration of how international actors can support and enrich national and local societies in times of crisis.
+Courses in this area examine humanitarian response through a macro-structural lens, incorporating global processes and a critical exploration of how international actors can support and enrich national and local societies in times of crisis.
 Students concentrating in this area will focus on causality and larger response mechanisms.

 Courses in this group have the HULI attribute.